tstroobosscher/EE459Spring2019/README.md

 # EE459Spring2019
 Group 17 code

+# Recreational Vehicle Monitoring and Real-Time Data Analysis

+## Abstract

+Our project involves reading the standardized diagnostic information broadcasted by all vehicles homologated for sale in the US after 2007, capturing live positional and geographical data, and presenting the aggregated data as a performance branded vehicle enhancement.
+This system will effectively give an end user access to professional grade vehicle performance monitoring equipment in a single, complete package.

+## Purpose

+Our intention is to record readily available diagnostic information combined with sensory data such as location and acceleration to a vehicle enthusiast and recreational racing participant for monitoring and analyis purposes.
+With this system, users will be able to identify driving characteristics that can produce real-time and logged data that can then be carefully analyzed to optimize for any driving condition.
+With sensory data this generic, it would also be able to monitor driving conditions that can lead to safety hazards, premature vehicle and engine wear, and provide immediate and specific maintenence notifications (ex. your check engine light goes on, what caused it?).

+## Usage

+This system will function as a standalone unit that interfaces with the vehicle's 16 pin OBD2 port underneith the dash, and can then be mounted to the center console where a display and button panel can provide controls and streaming output to the user.
+Since the OBD2 standard provides 12V DC power, our only connection once inside the vehicle will be to the same diagnostic port.
+The user can configure and select data streams and choose when to enable logging for later analysis.
+The log files can then be offloaded and then parsed with custom software.

+## Major Pieces

+Firstly Our system is modularized around the ATMEGA328 processor.
+The processor will handle all input, asynchronous and synchronous, as well as output streaming to any peripheral displays, serial ports, or memory units.
+All vehicle communication is facilitated with the diagnostic module, employing the ELM327L.
+This chip provides multiple interfacing options for vehicle analysis and can read a wide range of makes, models, and years of vehicles.
+The diagnostic module has a built in UART interface and will meet the ATMEGA328's UART immediately.
+No logic translation is needed since the ELM327 can be configured to run 5V logic.
+Next, any control modules such as buttons or controls can be routed to GPIO's on the main processor.
+Any peripheral sensory units have the option of interfacing with the processor though digital logic, or we can use one of the on-board ADC's that comes with the 328.
+On the output side, the processed data will mainly be sent syncronously to the various memory or streaming devices.
+SD Flash uses its own co-processor and data is typically exchanged over an SPI connection although some logic translation may be necessarry.
+A board-mounted LCD will provide control interfacing and data streaming that can interface with the 328 using an array of GPIO's.
+Lastly, a generic serial communication output can provide us the option to mount our device to an external machine and provide a high level of abstraction for a more complex software implementation of real-time data analysis and presentation (ex. sending our data stream to an android tablet that can display a much more complex array of data and control abilities).

 ## Makefile/Compiler

 The compiler flags were set up to target the ISP programmer from a linux machine